Share this Post

 My Way Tavern

-With a Cheers-esque vibe and TVs on every wall, this neighborhood tavern is a great spot to catch the game over cocktails and brews—and all the food you need to keep your game day fueled.
-522 St. Mary’s St., 919.900.8273, mywaytavern.com $
+With a Cheers-esque vibe and TVs on every wall, the neighborhood tavern is a great spot to catch the game over cocktails, brews, bar food and late-night bites—all served your way.
+522 St. Mary’s St.

 Sushi Blues